wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 3.1.2 =
+- Typo fix for the front end uploader.
+- Added disable flag -vpre (video preset) if "none" is passed in the options.

 = 3.1.1 =
 - Typo fix.
 - Added permission check on test directory within the plugin.